0Itsuki0/itsuki_assistant_with_bedrock/README.md

 ## Usage
 - [Sign in through AWS Command Line Interface](https://docs.aws.amazon.com/signin/latest/userguide/command-line-sign-in.html)
-- To start the app: type `itsuki_bedrock_assistant` in the terminal.
+- To start the app: run `bedrock_assistant` in the terminal.
+    - This app stremas by default.
+To disable the streaming behavior, pass in `--non-stream` argument.
 - To chat: type in your message and press `enter` or `return`.
 - To exit the app: press `ESC` or `Ctrl+C`.